BXING2/natural-language-processing/LanguageModeling/README.md

 6. Top K with enhanced temperature (K=20, temperature=10) <br/>
 > "Magrid said, while Harry took it to her chest as a last-minute gift he'd given Professor Quirrell."

-Through finetuning, the model achieve a perplexity of 31.26 on the test dataset.
-In addition to the next token prediction, the decoding algorithm also significantly influence the language generations.
+Through finetuning, the model achieves a perplexity of 31.26 on the test dataset. <>br/> In addition to next token predictions, the decoding algorithms also significantly influence the language generations.
 The Decoding Section lists some examples generated from various decoding algorithms.

 ## Reference
 1. https://huggingface.co/docs/transformers/en/model_doc/gpt2